Partner highlights

 A collaborative development process

-Purina was an active participant throughout the conceptualization and development of the Hub.
-In addition to funding to do research and hire a web developer and bycatch team, the company offered a valuable markets-based perspective to complement SFP’s science-based approach.
-Purina’s insight helped SFP understand how best to present information to companies on the benefits of these projects and their connection to business decisions.
+Purina Europe was an active participant throughout the conceptualization and development of the Hub.
+In addition to providing funding for research and hiring a web developer and bycatch team, the company offered a valuable markets-based perspective to complement SFP’s science-based approach.
+Purina Europe’s insight helped SFP understand how best to present information to companies, highlighting the benefits of these projects and their connection to business decisions.

-The Hub was first presented to industry at Seafood Expo North America in Boston in March 2023, and was then officially launched during a conference session at Seafood Expo Global in Barcelona in April 2023.
-Through the Hub, SFP’s team finds projects that are scalable and practical, and presents them to the seafood industry to support the next stage of implementation.
+The Hub was first presented to industry at Seafood Expo North America in Boston in March 2023.
+It was then officially launched during a conference session at Seafood Expo Global in Barcelona in April 2023.
+Through the Hub, SFP’s team finds scalable and practical projects and presents them to the seafood industry to support the next stage of implementation.

 Kathryn Novak of SFP, Tracy Murai of Thai Union, and Nicola Bedding of Nestlé Purina Petcare at the launch of the Hub at Seafood Expo Global 2023